Trimming Rehabilitation Portfolio

 It will take time and regular trimming to continue to adjust this foot to get it where it needs to be.

-This horse also taught me that sometimes due to wearing shoes and receiving incorrect trimming during formative years can affect the hoof to the point that it will have lasting effects.
-We have discovered that this horse cannot have a short toe and be sound.
+This horse also taught me that sometimes due to wearing shoes and receiving incorrect trimming during formative years can affect the hoof to the point that it will have lasting effects on the shape and alignment of the joints.
+We have discovered that this horse is not sound with a short toe (even with a boot) and this may be caused by the YEARS of remodeling of the joints and now they may not line up properly (anymore).
 So, I leave the toe a little longer than what I might do for the average horse and he is sound!
 Different trims work for different horses.

 It will take time and regular trimming to continue to adjust this foot to get it where it needs to be.

-This horse also taught me that sometimes due to wearing shoes and receiving incorrect trimming during formative years can affect the hoof to the point that it will have lasting effects.
-We have discovered that this horse cannot have a short toe and be sound.
+This horse also taught me that sometimes due to wearing shoes and receiving incorrect trimming during formative years can affect the hoof to the point that it will have lasting effects on the shape and alignment of the joints.
+We have discovered that this horse is not sound with a short toe (even with a boot) and this may be caused by the YEARS of remodeling of the joints and now they may not line up properly (anymore).
 So, I leave the toe a little longer than what I might do for the average horse and he is sound!
 Different trims work for different horses.

 Case 9: